jowharshamshiri/ws/docs/installation.md

 # Installation Guide

-This guide covers installation methods for the Nomion tool suite (version 0.34.20950) on your system.
+This guide covers installation methods for the Workspace tool suite (version 0.34.20950) on your system.

 ## Prerequisites